wazo-platform/wazo-doc/source/system/wazo-dird/stock_plugins.rst

         name: "{firstname} {lastname}"

 db_uri
-    the URI of the DB used by xivo-dird to store the phonebook.
+    the URI of the DB used by wazo-dird to store the phonebook.

 tenant
     the tenant of the phonebook to query.